stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/01-staking/00-ethereum/01-ethereum-solo-staking.md

 ## Part 2 / 4 | Validator Key Generation

 ### Step 10
 Navigate to the Ethereum Launchpad website [https://launchpad.ethereum.org](https://launchpad.ethereum.org), which is the official portal for becoming an Ethereum validator.
-You can visit either the general launchpad, the Holesky testnet, or the Goerli testnet launchpad based on your requirements.
+You can visit either the general launchpad or the Holesky testnet launchpad, based on your requirements.
 Click on "Become a Validator" to start the process of setting up and registering your node as a validator.

 ![Step 10 Screenshot](../../../../../../static/screenshots/10.png)